Historical Overview of Nuclear Engineering in Russia

 Rosatom State Corporation Engineering Division unites the leading companies of the nuclear industry: Joint-Stock Company Atomstroyexport (Moscow and Nizhny Novgorod branches in Russia and abroad), Joint Design Institute – JSC Atomenergoproekt (Moscow and Nizhny Novgorod branches – design institutes, branches in Russia and abroad, survey branches), JSC ATOMPROEKT (St.Petersburg design institute) and subsidiary construction companies (JSC NIKIMT-Atomstroy, RosSEM Trust LLC, JSC Energospetsmontazh, LLC SMU No 1, LLC VdMU, JSC SEZAM, JSC SPb NIII EIZ).

 Atomstroyexport (ASE JSC)

 JSC Atomstroyexport is the managing company of Rosatom State Corporation Engineering Division, the leading engineering company of the nuclear industry.
-It was established in 1998 on the basis of two major Russian companies involved in NPP construction abroad – JSC Atomenergoexport and VPO Zarubezhatomenergostroy.
+It was established on March 25, 1998 on the basis of two major Russian companies involved in NPP construction abroad – JSC Atomenergoexport and VPO Zarubezhatomenergostroy.